katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         include other variables inside of those strings.

     Library
-        A collection of modules made available to :command:`/usr/bin/ansible` or an Ansible :term:`playbook <playbooks>`.
+        A collection of modules made available to :command:`/usr/bin/assible` or an Assible :term:`playbook <playbooks>`.

     Limit Groups
-        By passing ``--limit somegroup`` to :command:`ansible` or :command:`ansible-playbook`, the commands can be limited to a subset of :term:`hosts <Host>`.
+        By passing ``--limit somegroup`` to :command:`assible` or :command:`assible-playbook`, the commands can be limited to a subset of :term:`hosts <Host>`.
 For instance, this can be used to run a :term:`playbook <playbooks>` that normally targets an entire set of servers to one particular server.